 Fiscal Year 2026/Round 20 Submitted Applications

-Four applications were submitted to the Natural Resources Assistance Council for the current round of Clean Ohio funding, including two greenspace acquisition projects, and two riparian corridor projects.
-The total requested amount is $7.5 million.
+Three applications were submitted to the Natural Resources Assistance Council for the current round of Clean Ohio funding, which include two greenspace acquisition projects and one riparian corridor project.
+The total requested amount is $6.1 million.

 This project would address severe erosion and habitat degradation where Cahoon Creek meets Lake Erie.
 Using nature-based solutions, the project would stabilize approximately 700 feet of eroding Lake Erie shoreline and 400 feet of the Cahoon Creek riparian corridor.
 Work would include bluff regrading, in-stream habitat creation, and native plantings to improve water quality and enhance habitat for fish and wildlife.
 The project would create new, inclusive public access where it is currently limited and unsafe.